Melanoma: Targeted Therapy

 the case for melanomas in areas such as the palms, soles of the feet, or inside the

 mouth.
 Several medicines that target C-KIT are already used to treat some other types

 of cancers.
 These medicines are now being tested in clinical trials to see if they

 If you’re interested in a medicine that is part of a clinical trial, talk with your

 healthcare provider.
-He or she can help you find out if a clinical trial would be
+They can help you find out if a clinical trial would be right

 Working with your healthcare provider

 It's important to know which medicines you're taking.
 Write your medicines down, and

 ask your healthcare team how they work, what side effects they might have, and when